ZilchEngine/ZilchDocs/zero_editor_documentation/zeromanual/graphics/materials/albedo.markdown

  # AlbedoMap

 An albedo map is a texture provided by an artist for use on a [Model](https://github.com/zeroengineteam/ZeroDocs/blob/master/zero_editor_documentation/zeromanual/graphics/models/model_component.markdown).
 While most of these textures will be unique to the model for which they were made, others, such as tileable textures, may be applied to the materials on a number of geometric primitives and look completely natural.
-To apply an AlbedoMap fragment to a material, click on the `Add ZilchFragment` button in the Properties window:
+To apply an AlbedoMap fragment to a material, click on the `Add NadaFragment` button in the Properties window: